 - wet paper towels

-To start out, fill a jar with wet paper towels.
-Make sure to ring out the paper towels so there’s not excess water in the jar.
+Set several wet paper towels in a jar.
+Make sure to wring out the paper towels so there’s no excess water in the jar.
 Then place seeds in the jar, near the bottom half of the jar.